Prema Racing: Junior formulae series

 Mick Schumacher was retained and Shwartzman was promoted for the following F2 season.
 Schumacher would go on to win the drivers title, with Shwartzman finishing in 4th with the most wins.

 In the 2020 F3 season, the driver line up was Logan Sargeant, Prema's 2019 FREC winner Frederik Vesti, and Oscar Piastri.
 Piastri would win the drivers' championship, with Sargeant and Vesti 3rd and 4th respectively.

 For the 2020 FREC season, Prema's line up consisted of four full time drivers; past Prema F4 drivers Oliver Rasmussen and Gianluca Petecof, as well as Arthur Leclerc and Jamie Chadwick.
 The season was completely dominated by the team, with Petecof, Leclerc and Rasmussen finishing in the first three positions of the drivers' championship, and as in 2020 F3 season winning the teams' championship by a more than comfortable margin.

+On 14 January 2026, it was reported that the Rosin family had left the team.
+On 6 February 2026, it was reported that Australian engineer Stephen Mitas was Prema's new team principal and CEO.